TJVering/EDUGraphAPI/README.md

    OpenIdConnectAuthenticationDefaults.AuthenticationType);
 ~~~

-And in other cases, we want to show the user the page blow to tell the user the reason why he got redirected especially for a user who logged in with an local account.
+And in other cases, we want to show the user the page below to tell the user the reason why he got redirected, especially for a user who logged in with an local account.

 ![](Images/web-app-login-o365-required.png)